meet-projects/Y2-Summer-Labs/3.1 Day 3, Morning, Databases [SQLAlchemy]/README.md

 2. Add a like button, and link it to the function in `database.py`.
     - It should add 1 like to a specific `tweet`, everytime a like button has been clicked.

+3. Add a **Retweet** feature!

-3. If you have extra time, complete yesterday's lab(s) if you haven't yet!
+4. If you have extra time, complete yesterday's lab(s) if you haven't yet!

 ##### Great job on completing the bonus problems section!
 ###### Make sure your code is saved in Repl.it